RaeAnnG/python-challenge/README.md.txt

-  main.pypoll.py - python script - the script is set up to read directly from Resource folder Resources Folder budget_data pypoll text file - this is in both folders as the python scipt is pulling from the resource folder Analysis pypoll text file - this is in both folders as the python scipt is pulling from the resource folder Screenshots - PyBank and PyPoll Text and Terminal printouts Challenge Resources
+  main.pypoll.py - python script - the script is set up to read directly from Resource folder Resources Folder budget_data pypoll text file
+Analysis
+  pypoll text file
+Screenshots - PyBank and PyPoll Text and Terminal printouts Challenge Resources
   I received a lot of help to fix the errors in my code